Red Arrows: Displays

 The greatest number of displays flown in any year was in 1995, when the Red Arrows performed 136 times.
 The smallest number of displays in one year was in 1975, after the 1973 oil crisis limited their appearances.
 At a charity auction in 2008, a British woman paid £1.5 million to fly with them.

 By the end of the 2009 season, the Red Arrows had performed a total of 4,269 displays in 53 countries.
 The 4,000th display was at RAF Leuchars during the Battle of Britain Airshow in September 2006.

 Following the accidents during the 2011 season, the Red Arrows retained Red 8 and moved the original Red 10 to the Red 5 position to enable them to continue displaying with nine aircraft.
 In March 2012, the MoD announced that the Red Arrows would fly aerobatic displays with seven aircraft during the 2012 display season as Flt Lt Kirsty Stewart had moved into a ground-based role with the team.
 It is believed this was due to the emotional stress she had been suffering over the loss of her two Red Arrows colleagues the previous year.
 As a consequence of this, Red 8 also dropped out of the display team to enable an odd number of aircraft to perform and thus maintain formation symmetry.
-However, the team carried out official flypasts with nine aircraft by utilising Red 8 as well as ex-Red Arrow display pilot and then Red 10 Mike Ling.
+The team carried out official flypasts with nine aircraft by using Red 8 as well as ex-Red Arrow display pilot and then Red 10 Mike Ling.
 The Red Arrows returned to a full aerobatic formation of nine aircraft in 2013.

 In 2014, The Red Arrows celebrated 50 years of Aerobatic history as a display team returning to RAF Fairford for the Royal International Air Tattoo (RIAT).
 For the entirety of the 2014 display season, the aircraft carried special 50th Anniversary markings on their tails instead of just the red, white and blue stripes.